AbdallahHemdan/TIL/VP of Engineering/README.md

 > PUT method need more bandwidth or handle full resources instead on partial.
 So PATCH was introduced to reduce the bandwidth.

+### Tell me about a problem that you solved in a unique way or an unusual way.
+What was the outcome?
+Were you satisfied with it?
+> ...

+### Describe a project or situation that demonstrates your analytical abilities.
+What was your role and the result?
+> ...

+### What is the most difficult decision you have ever had to make?
+How did you arrive at it and what was the result?
+> ...